 - Glasgow Botanic Gardens – An award-winning 27-acre park for plants, working vegetable plot and Victorian cast-iron glasshouse

-- Aye-Aye Books – A fabulous little bookshop tucked away within the Centre for Contemporary Arts focussing on cultural and critical theory, LGBT literature, magazines and journals and radical books.
+- Aye-Aye Books – A fabulous little bookshop tucked away within the Centre for Contemporary Arts focusing on cultural and critical theory, LGBT literature, magazines and journals, and radical books.

-- Luke & Jack – The most popular and friendly gay sex toy shop in Scotland – It’s really an institution so if you have forgotten anything at home, just want to browse to get some more advice on Glasgow’s gay events this is the place to go!
+- Luke & Jack – The most popular and friendly gay sex toy shop in Scotland – It’s really a Queer As F*ck institution so if you have forgotten anything at home, just want to browse to get some more advice on Glasgow’s gay events this is the place to go!

 - Glasgow Necropolis – One of the one areas of the city to not be transformed during the rush of the Industrial Revolution, you can find ornate graves and mausoleums of famous Glaswegians here – and a bit of peace and quiet.

-- Virginia Gallery – Scotland’s only gallery that specialises in erotic art.
+- Virginia Gallery – Scotland’s only gallery that specializes in erotic art.
 18+

-- Burrell Collection – A beautiful collection of art and artefacts comprising ceramics, tapestries, glass and decorative arts.
+- Burrell Collection – A beautiful collection of art and artifacts comprising ceramics, tapestries, glass, and decorative arts.

 Day Trips From Gay Glasgow

 - Loch Ness, Glencoe & the Highlands – No trip to Scotland is complete without a is it to the mysterious Glencoe, Scottish moors – and a quick hunting trip to find Nessie.

 - Harry Potter Steam Train – It’s not cheap, but the best things often aren’t!
 Board the Hogwarts Express steam train and see for yourself where J.K.
 Rowling found inspiration for on a day trip to the Scottish Highlands.
 We still don’t understand why Dumbledore had to die though…